apetri/ClearDirection/README.md

 # ClearDirection
-Coding exercises for Clear Direction Mentoring fair
+Django web app with coding exercises for the Clear Direction Mentoring fair